zpfvo/zpfvo.github.io/_posts/2025-01-18-slip39-bitcoin-backup.md

 The downside to this is, that (at least at the moment) the setup is way more complex, and you also have to back up all the xpubs of the signers.

+Ultimately, I chose SLIP39 for its balance of simplicity, security, and accessibility, especially given my desire to ensure trusted individuals could access the funds if needed.

 ### What I wanted to be protected against by my backup solution
-While of course a compromised hardware wallet could theoretically make you lose your funds, for me in practice these cases are far more likely to cause a loss.
+While of course a compromised hardware wallet is theoretically a possibility how you might lose your funds, in practice the following cases are far more likely to cause a loss.

 - Setting up the backup incorrectly
 - Someone steals your seed backup (without passphrase)